Do Grocery Stores Restock Returned Items?

 At Costco, returned food usually gets thrown away.
 There are some exceptions with canned or fully sealed products.
 This means that everything else – frozen foods, meats, fresh vegetables, dairy, and other perishables – gets thrown away.

-When it comes to non-perishable items, even if it is canned or fully sealed, it might get thrown out.
+When it comes to non-perishable items, even if it is canned or fully sealed, they might get thrown out.
 If Costco cannot determine whether or not the food has been tampered with, it will get thrown away for health and safety purposes.

 In COVID times, Costco implemented a no return policy on popular pandemic items.
 This mostly applied to items, such as toilet paper, that became scarce when COVID-19 first hit.